 - Applications and final report entries will be “blind” reviewed by a team of experts and all judging criteria is made openly available to all contestants.

 - In addition to empowering teams to create their innovative end product, the competition re-enforces the importance of the design process, finding and defining the problem’s real need, and validating that that need is met; skills that are highly sought after by today’s top companies.

 Approximately 25 teams will be selected as finalists and will be awarded Intel and other sponsor support including:

 - Hardware - featuring the latest Intel Atom boards and other equipment from sponsors.

-- Funding - $1,500 to help build the project and assist in team travel to Walt Disney World.
+- Funding - $1,500 to help build the project and assist in team travel.

 - Access - to Intel technical leaders and other sponsoring companies’ experts, many of whom are designing and developing embedded hardware and applications themselves.